Grapes of Robles

 Stop in Paso Robles for a fantastic dive into California’s laidback wine and food scene.

-Driving from the coast, you’ll pass gorgeous rolling golden hills before you get a hint of what’s to come in Paso Robles: green vines begin racing up and down the hillsides.
-You’ll discover more than 200 wineries and vineyards in Paso Robles, plus a friendly, laid-back town.
+Driving east from Hwy.
+1 along California’s Central Coast, you’ll pass gorgeous rolling hills before you get a hint of what’s to come in the charming town of Paso Robles: green vines racing up and down the hillsides.
+You’ll discover more than 200 wineries and vineyards here, plus a friendly, laid-back town just 25 minutes from the beach.
+Locals will tell you it’s a community made up of cowboys and surfers, so the wine is taken seriously but the vibe is laidback.

-There’s more to this beautiful area than grapes, so swing by Tin City, a walkable warehouse district three miles south of downtown made up of tin buildings housing BarrelHouse Brewery, Tin City Cider and Wine Shine Distillery.
+Swing by Tin City, a walkable warehouse district three miles south of downtown made up of modern, metal buildings housing BarrelHouse Brewery, Tin City Cider, Wine Shine Distillery and more than 20 different winery tasting rooms.
 You’ll find lawn games and food trucks serving up Paso Robles-style cowboy barbecue and wood-fired flatbreads.
-The Farmers Market on Tuesday and Saturday mornings for artisanal cheese, seasonal produce and more.
-A Distillery Trail includes Eleven Twenty-Two, a hip speakeasy.
+Don’t miss the Farmers Market on Tuesday and Saturday mornings for artisanal cheese, seasonal produce and more.

-In the evening, visit Field of Light at Sensorio where nearly 60,000 stemmed-glass spheres ignite 15 rolling acres.
-Created by British artists Bruce Munro, the spheres are lit by fiber optic solar-powered cables.
-Afterwards, relax in one of Paso Robles elegant vineyard-based hotels like Allegretto Vineyard Resort or boutique hotels like newly opened The Piccolo.
+In the evening, visit Light at Sensorio where nearly 60,000 stemmed-glass spheres light up 15 rolling acres.
+Created by British artist Bruce Munro, the spheres are lit by fiber optic solar-powered cables.
+Afterwards, sleep in one of Paso Robles many elegant vineyard-based hotels like Allegretto Vineyard Resort, boutique hotels like The Piccolo in the heart of downtown or the more casual Stables Inn, a 19-room boutique motel three blocks from the historic downtown park.

 Learn more at www.travelpaso.com.